eniware-org/org.eniware.central/eniware-db-setup/README.md

-# SolarNet dataabase setup
+# EniwareNet database setup

-This project contains setup scripts for the central SolarNet database.
+This project contains setup scripts for the central EniwareNet database.